martin-p-bauer/2018_JWP/Part2.md

 *In this section, we describe the problem space in which semantics can be applied, in particular we explain why it is needed to provide platform, system or domain interoperability.*

-Several studies have demonstrated the fragmentation of the IoT eco-system in terms of standardization, available technologies and M2M service platforms.
+Several studies, as well as alliances like AIOTI, have demonstrated the fragmentation of the IoT eco-system in terms of standardization, available technologies and M2M service platforms.

 > If there are studies, we should reference them
 > Why focus on M2M service platforms?